 “My experience at SC has been phenomenal.
 What I liked most about it is the experience has been geared to the working adult and the older adult.
 The hours are flexible, the instructors are just awesome, and people are there to help you – literally hold your hand and walk you through the process.”

 Visit our faculty page to view current Security Management instructors.

 Students enrolled in the online Security Management program at Southwestern College can expect to:

-- Relate the historical development of security, the security function, the fundamentals of defense, homeland security, critical infrastructure sectors and protection, and the coordination and communication between government agencies and private entities.
+- Recognize the historical development of security, the management function, the fundamentals of defense, homeland security strategy, critical infrastructure sectors and protection, and the coordination and communication between government and criminal justice agencies and private entities.

-- Examine the security function and issues from a loss prevention and crime prevention perspective and present countermeasures and strategies to prevent organizational losses.
+- Assess the security function from a loss and crime prevention perspective, along with countermeasures and strategies, emerging contemporary technologies, privacy, and management issues.

-- Analyze the legal issues and concepts such as the law of arrest, search and seizure, detention, surveillance, and legal consequences that affect security professionals and organizations.
+- Analyze legal issues and criminal justice concepts, such as the law of arrest, search and seizure, detention, surveillance, and related legal and ethical consequences that affect security professionals and organizations.

-- Illustrate disaster and emergency planning, preparedness, mitigation, response, and recovery concepts and practices.
+- Evaluate disaster and emergency planning, preparedness, mitigation, response, business continuity and recovery concepts and practices.

-- Summarize the histories, motivations, groups, types, and tactics of terrorism involved in international and domestic terrorism.
+- Appraise the histories, motivations, groups, types, tactics and trends of terrorism involved in international, domestic and cyber terrorism.